Find out about the VAT liability of insurance transactions and insurance related services.

 - the exact amount of the net premium is separately itemised on any invoice issued by you to your customer

-More information on disbursements generally can be found in Notice 700 the VAT guide.
+More information on disbursements generally can be found in VAT guide (VAT Notice 700).

 13.5 Accounting procedures for company groups